jaros1/Money-Network/README.md

 ## Help
 Test help would by nice.
 Create an issue if you find something that should be fixed.
-Money support would by nice.
-The
+Money help would by nice.
+Feel free to contact me if you have spare money for this project.